 Nursing homes are subject to complex state and federal regulations.
 Liability for abuse and neglect of residents is often complicated by the significant money and resources care facilities have at their disposal to dispute claims and push for more favorable laws.

-Given these challenges, hiring an experienced Florida nursing home abuse attorney is essential for achieving a successful outcome in your case.
+Given these challenges, hiring an experienced Florida nursing home abuse lawyer is essential for achieving a successful outcome in your case.
 Without qualified legal representation, you will quickly find yourself outmatched by the powerful corporations and insurance companies that are often liable in cases of nursing home neglect and abuse.

 These parties are more interested in the bottom line and saving face than fairly compensating residents and their families for injuries and losses caused by wrongdoing.
 Nursing homes often closely guard (and even destroy) crucial records that may reveal negligence or misconduct on the part of employees and administrators.
 Over time, key evidence and witness testimony may be lost.